programarivm/easy-acl-bundle/tests/README.md

 # Testing the Bundle

-`EasyAclBundle` has been tested within the context of [`Zebra`](https://github.com/programarivm/zebra), which is a Symfony application behaving as a testing host in order to develop and test vendor bundles.
+`EasyAclBundle` has been tested within the context of [`Zebra`](https://github.com/programarivm/zebra), which is a host application to help develop and test Symfony bundles.

 ### `phpunit.xml.dist`